 Verify the source

-Use official SafePal support links directly instead of links from messages, ads, comments, or search results.
+Use official SafePal support links directly instead of links from messages, ads, comments, search results, copied Suite/Live downloads, or firmware mirrors.

 Assess exposure